Blisstod/Sorting-Library/README.md

 Replace <path_to_sorting_lib> with the actual path to where this library is stored on your local machine.

+2. **Image Example**:
 ![alt text](image.png)

-2. **Examples**: It's important to either have a separate `examples/` directory with standalone example files that users can run, or the examples should be included as part of the documentation or tests.
+3. **Examples**: It's important to either have a separate `examples/` directory with standalone example files that users can run, or the examples should be included as part of the documentation or tests.
 If you've placed examples within the `bin/main.rs`, indicate how to run the `example` binary:

 ```rust
 use sorting_lib::sorting::*;